MrKWatkins/ZXSpectrumNextTests/CONTRIBUTING.md

+# Possible ways to contribute

+* reporting issues with tests running at real HW board
+* emulator authors: reporting usability issues with the test suite (and ideas what changes would make the tests more usable for you)
+* core/emulator authors: suggesting ideas for new tests to cover area which you are working currently on
+* ZX Spectrum Next programming newcomers: reporting your experience with using tests as "examples" for learning about particular feature of ZXN and ideas how to improve it
+* coders: help with adding new tests or improving current tests (check the [test ideas](TestIdeas.txt) for inspiration), below are further detailed guidelines to be considered when writing tests.
+* and probably anything else you can think of :)

 # ZXSpectrumNextTests test-writing guidelines

 The mission is to provide set of very short, simple and single feature focused tests of ZX Spectrum Next machine.